WalletScrutiny/WalletScrutinyCom/_iphone/com.viabtc.trader.md

 issue:
 icon: com.viabtc.trader.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-20
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: coinexcom
 providerLinkedIn:
-providerFacebook:
+providerFacebook: TheCoinEx
-providerReddit:
+providerReddit: Coinex

 redirect_from:

 ---

+Unfortunately there is no easily accessible information on the App Store or their website about the app's security.
+For now we assume it is custodial and thus **not verifiable**.